dreeves/daylight/README.md

 it's probably not too far off now.

-## To gissue

-can you add a y-axis label?
-"Delta from Summer Solstice's Sunrise (SSS)"
+## Scratch Notes and things to maybe add gissues about

-link formatting
+BUG/RFE: link formatting

 BUG: if wake time is at zero and you check the DST checkbox, it should wrap to the top of the graph rather than increase the y-axis range to start at -1 instead +0. basically everything should be graphed mod 24.

-Codebuff falls on its face on this: can we deal with this warning, if it matters? cdn.tailwindcss.com should not be used in production.
-To use Tailwind CSS in production, install it as a PostCSS plugin or use the Tailwind CLI: https://tailwindcss.com/docs/installation
+Codebuff falls on its face on this:
+can we deal with this warning, if it matters?
+> cdn.tailwindcss.com should not be used in production.
+To use Tailwind CSS in production, install it as a PostCSS plugin or use the Tailwind CLI...

-I see this in the browser console:
-You are calling ReactDOMClient.createRoot() on a container that has already been passed to createRoot() before.
-Instead, call root.render() on the existing root instead if you want to update it.

-Silly idea: Do this right by having the y-axis start at the Dawnzerly
+Idea: Do this more exactly right by having the y-axis start at the Dawnzerly Light time, as Ramona Quimby would say.
+I.e., make the baseline for the y-axis be the earliest crack of dawn of the year, which can be a fair bit earlier than Summer Solstice's Sunrise.
+To really go overboard, we could say that twilight and daybreak -- the time when it's quasi-light just before sunrise and just after sunset -- is partially wasted if slept through.
+We could either parameterize that with another slider or use the actual fractional luminescence or whatever.
+It's infinite fractal rabbit holes forever.